 Historically, publishers grant booksellers the right to return unwanted and/or overstocked copies of books.
 These books are considered “returnable.”
 As books are returned, booksellers charge publishers for the cost (i.e. their purchase price) of any books returned and expect to be reimbursed.

-See How much is a publisher charged for returns? further below for more information.
-The cost of returned books is either deducted or netted against the proceeds of book sales of the publishers’ titles in the month returns are shipped to the publisher.
+See How much is a publisher charged for returns? for more information.
+The cost of returned books is either deducted or netted against the proceeds of book sales of the publishers’ titles in the monthly returns are shipped to the publisher.
 IngramSpark supports standard industry conventions by allowing publishers to designate if their titles can be returned.
 The publisher can make this designation at the time of initial title setup.

 Typically, brick and mortar stores will not order a book unless it is returnable.
 IngramSpark supports standard industry conventions by allowing publishers to designate whether or not their titles can be returned.